solaranamnesis/Das-Ausland/1881/26/1/full-text-english.md

 The external reason probably lies in the rarity and preciousness of the material.
 But thrift in science has its limits; if the meteorites are left as they are in the collections today, they are a dead treasure.
 Nor should one fear that they will run out; they will always fall again.

+However, if each case is unique, then its value is also relative, a value that is only known by what one has.
+One simply sacrifices, as I have done through private means, and the matter will soon be decided: who is right, I, who has seen, or Mr. Rzehak, who has seen nothing.

 ...